alexalouit/ISPConfig-OpenVZ-veth/README.md

 php -q install.php
 ```

-Add a macaddr field in "Openvz IP address" page.
-If is empty, use a clasical venet, if is set, create a veth and configure it (see note).
+Add a macaddr field in "OpenVZ IP address" page.
+If is empty, use a clasical venet, if is set, create a veth and configure it (see note)

 ## COMPATIBILITY